Into the Ring: A Closer Look at The History of Boxing

 Boxers use a combination of moves to avoid the punches and jockey into a good position for attack.
 Here are some of the most common boxing defense techniques.

 Boxers, for all their bulk, are fast on their feet.
-They can dodge the punch, pivot, or move out of range.
-However, going too far away also means they lose the opportunity to punch.
-In professional matches, they can also be penalized for not showing enough aggression.
+They can stay close but still dodge the punch, pivot, or move out of range.
+However, going too far away also means they lose the opportunity to throw punches (especially longer range punches) on target.

 This defensive move involves pivoting the body so that the punch falls on the shoulder, thereby neutralizing even a very rapid or powerful series of jabs or punches.
-It also allows the boxer to counteract quickly, since the hands are free.
+It also allows most boxers to counteract quickly, since the hands are free and the opponent’s head or other key areas are exposed.

 The success depends on rhythm and timing, but it does have the risk of being “faked out” and rolling in the wrong direction.

-One of the reasons boxing is so popular is that it doesn’t require expensive gear or even a lot of space.
+One of the reasons boxing is such a popular form of martial arts is that it doesn’t require expensive gear or even a lot of space.
 Some of the world’s most successful boxers, including Manny Pacquaio, Jose Aldo and Mike Tyson, were dirt-poor.
 But with a pair of gloves, they were able to punch their way out of poverty.

 Unlike wrestling and MMDA, boxers are only allowed to attack or defend themselves with their fists.
-Before, fighters fought with their bare hands.
+Before boxing evolved to what it is today, fighters engaged in bare knuckle boxing.
 However, in 1867, under the Marquess of Queensberry Rules, they were required to wear boxing gloves.

-Boxing federations have strict rules for the size and weight of the gloves for every weight class:
+Boxing federations have strict rules for the size and weight of the gloves for every weight class from lightweight to heavyweight championship class:

 - Flyweight to Welterweight: 8 ounces